markhork8s/markhor/README.md

 - Usage:

-  1. In your development environment, create a manifest of type `MarkhorSecret` -or use our [script](https://github.com/markhork8s/markhor/blob/main/utility_scripts/secret_to_markhorsecret.py) to convert an existing Secret automatically-. **Encrypt** it using SOPS and the public key.
+  1. In your development environment, create a manifest of type `MarkhorSecret` -or use our script (available both in [bash](https://github.com/markhork8s/markhor/blob/main/utility_scripts/secret_to_markhorsecret.sh) and [python](https://github.com/markhork8s/markhor/blob/main/utility_scripts/secret_to_markhorsecret.py)) to convert an existing Secret automatically-.
+  1. **Encrypt** the manifest using SOPS and the public key.
      <details>
        <summary>
        Example command to encrypt a MarkhorSecret manifest using SOPS